mat-docs/Portal.Site/docs/developer/atlas-advanced-streams/concepts/architecture-overview/ecu-bridge.md

 For a detailed configuration reference, consult the _readme_ file included in the zip distribution.

+Make sure that your ADS is setup properly:

+In ADS Options > *Recording* > *Advanced Data Feed*

+* Enable Advanced Data Feed Producer = TRUE
+* client.id	= (unique number; NOT 0)
+* metadata.broker.list = <ip1>:9092,<ip2>:9092,<ip3>:9092

+The client ID must be unique to avoid conflicts with other ADS instances.
+Unless advised otherwise, use the last quad of your FIA-assigned ADS IP address.
+For example, if your IP address is 172.16.53.111, then your id would be: 111

 ## Running the service

 Review the _Config.json_, and edit the paths and service urls to match your environment.